 AKC began in the early 1970s.
 The firm underwent several evolutions in the following years and in 1976 the late Emerick Knowles, QC, joined Emanuel M. Alexiou in the partnership, followed shortly thereafter by E. Terry North.

-Over the decades, the firm has grown and evolved with the changing times, and has become an established contender in the modern legal landscape.
+Over the decades, the firm has grown and evolved with the changing times, including opening a second office in Marsh Harbour, Abaco in 1989.
+Today, with over 35 attorneys and support staff the firm has become an established contender in the modern legal landscape.

 In 2010, Emerick Knowles passed away unexpectedly while competing in a cycling race to raise funds for cancer research.
 As one of the early members of the firm, and a brilliant litigator, he was instrumental in placing the firm on the map.
 He has left an enduring legacy on which we continue to build.